Geoff Bullock: Personal life

 Bullock married Janine (born c.
 1957, Lithgow) in 1980 and the couple had five children within a decade.
 Janine was choir master on some of Hillsong Music's releases, including Friends in High Places (July 1995).
 The marriage broke down in 1996 and he later recalled that "It was over before I knew it.
 I was just too busy to even notice what was happening.
 People say, 'Weren't there signs?'
 Of course there were signs.
 But we just thought OK, we'll just have to work harder – serve God harder – we'll do more for God and he will bless us.
 We separated within weeks of leaving Hills.
 It was a very hard time and it got worse as the months went on.
 I had to face the fact of my failure as a husband and a father."

 Bullock's second wife is Victoria, They have raised her two children from a previous marriage.

 Bullock has described his mental health issues, including "episodes of mania" and "long periods of depression".
 In 2003 he was diagnosed as having bipolar II disorder.
-In September 2010 he told Terry Allen of Christian Faith website of his condition, "[it] has caused all manner of symptoms in my life which has been confronting.
+In September 2010 he told Terry Allen of Christian Faith website of his condition, "[It] has caused all manner of symptoms in my life which has been confronting.
 One of the main ones being high levels of anxiety, which has seen me come and go publicly three times.
 I am now 10 years on and I feel the illness is manageable and the greatest gift, I think, is that I have been forced to learn insight into the way I think and the way that I do.
 I have learnt that by reflection on my past."

-Geoff Bullock is now retired and lives on Scotland Island.
+Geoff Bullock is now retired (since 2016) and lives on Scotland Island.